 Bonus points if they’d be willing to share their coffee with you.

 2. Somewhere Comfy to Sleep

-When Sporty and I first tried our hand at camping we bought a tent, two inflatable mattresses and a sleeping bag each.
+When Sporty and I first tried our hand at camping we bought a tent, two air mattresses, and a sleeping bag each.
 It wasn’t the most comfortable experience.

 Now, I get that for a lot of people this would have seemed luxurious, but it certainly wasn’t our idea of luxury.
 I also get that we were camping, not spending the night at the Hilton.

-The fact remains, you need at least some level of comfort if you’re to have any hope of a good night’s sleep.
-For us, that meant ditching the tent and skinny mattresses and buying a car we can sleep in.
+You need at least some level of comfort if you’re to have any hope of a good night’s sleep.
+For us, that meant ditching the tent and skinny mattresses and buying a car we could sleep in.

 We also splurged on some really decent mattresses.
 We’re talking extra thick and super poofy.
 Best of all, we don’t have to inflate them.
 They’re ready to sleep on the minute you unroll them.

 I should note that they’re definitely not hiking mattresses.
 They’re bulky and heavy and that’s just fine.
 The furthest we need to carry them is from the house to the car and back again.

 Because we’re camping in our car, we haven’t bothered to buy new sleeping bags or pillows.
 (We donated our old ones to a homeless shelter last winter.)
 We’ll just use our regular bedding for now.